openshift/training/docs/02-install.md

 # Advanced Installations
 While the OpenShift 4 installer's purpose in life is to streamline operations in order to guarantee success, there are a few options that you can adjust by using a configuration file.
-Namely, you can change the default number of instances of workers and masters, and you can change both the master and initial worker EC2 instance types.
+For example, you can change the default number of instances of workers and masters, and you can change both the master and initial worker EC2 instance types.